UedaTakeyuki/avis_courrier/README.md

 # avis_courrier
-paper mail delivery notification with USB Camera
+paper mail delivery notification with USB Camera, running on the embeded Linux Board like Raspberry Pi.

+## How to work
 1. Put delivered paper mail into the box.
 <img src="doc/ss.2018-03-03 13.29.39.png" width="75%">